rust-lang/rfcs/text/0000-ptr-to-field.md

 let foo   : Pin<&mut Foo>   = foo.as_mut();
 let field : Pin<&mut Field> = foo.project(Foo.field);
 ```
 But to do safe pin projections we will need to introduce a marker trait.
+Adding this trait is up for debate.
 ```rust
 /// The only people who can implement `PinProjectable` are the creator of the parent type
 /// This allows people to opt-in to allowing their fields to be pin projectable.